 On October the 30th 2018, the European Commission granted the legal status of European Research Infrastructure Consortium (ERIC) to EPOS.
 The ERIC legal framework provides EPOS with legal personality and capacity recognised in all EU Member States and with the flexibility to adapt to the specific requirements of each infrastructure.

-Based in Italy, EPOS ERIC is currently joined by thirteen countries: Belgium, Denmark, France, Greece, Iceland, Italy, the Netherlands, Norway, Poland, Portugal, Slovenia and the United Kingdom, and Switzerland participating as observer.
+Based in Italy, EPOS ERIC is currently joined by fourteen countries: Belgium, Denmark, France, Greece, Iceland, Italy, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia and the United Kingdom, and Switzerland participating as observer.

 By linking up hundreds of individual research infrastructures located in the European countries, EPOS ERIC will provide open access to a large pool of integrated data, data products and facilities for researchers.

 The EPOS ERIC legal seat is hosted in Rome, at the Istituto Nazionale di Geofisica e Vulcanologia (INGV) headquarter.
 The ICS Central Hub (ICS-C) is hosted in the United Kingdom (BGS) and France (BRGM) with technical operational support from Denmark (GEUS).

 The General Assembly (GA) of members is the governing body of the EPOS infrastructure.
 The GA is composed of representatives of the EPOS ERIC members, with voting rights and observers, with no voting rights.